 Spring is a time or replenishment.
-A time to plant the garden, a time of rebirth amongst the animal kingdom, and a time – thank goodness – when we can move some of the off-spring out.
+A time to plant the garden, a time of rebirth amongst the animal kingdom, and a time – thank goodness – when we can move some of our bad mummy’s off-spring out.

 Now I can’t claim to understand, possibly sympathise, but not truly understand what it is to raise children.
 But I can tell you about ducklings, that is about ducklings that live in your house.
 Having raised Maggie from her hatching to the hatching of her own brood – of 13! – I can debate with myself that I am starting to get the hang of it.
 And then I think…. nah.

 And the internet has let me down for once.
 I mean, really, why doesn’t someone have the answers to what should you do if your pet duck turns out to be a bad mummy?

 Or maybe it isn’t that she is a bad mummy.
 Maybe it is just a nature type of thing.
 A nature vs nurture thing.
 I think normally in nature a mother duck stays with and looks after her ducklings until they fledge, e.g. get their feathers and fly the nest.
 Hence the saying.
 But our Maggie gave it a week.
 Just one week, and then she decided she had had enough.